bultza/DIY-Weather-Clock-Firmware/README.md

 </div>

 ## Why
-This kit comes already with a ready to use firmware, however you must register in a website and ... you don't have control of what is really doing.
-In the WHYNOT blog you can find more information.
-This firmware comes in reallity from that blog post and I have modified it to fix a few corner cases and to allow easier configuration.
-(For example imperial, metric and Summer timezones support).
+This kit already ships with a ready-to-use firmware, but it requires registering on an external website and you have no real control over what the firmware does or what data it sends.

+In the original WHYNOT blog you can find more information about this kit and its firmware.
+This project started as a fork of that firmware, and has been heavily modified and cleaned up to:

+- remove external dependencies
+- fix several corner cases
+- add proper configuration and robustness
+- support metric / imperial units
+- support real automatic daylight-saving time (DST)

 ## How it works

-The first time you boot the firmware it will search for a magic word in the EEPROM.
-If not found it will launch in Access Point mode with all the detailed information in the display.
-Then you connect to it and via a website you configure to which WiFi network it should connect, the city (to retrieve the weather) and a couple of other things.
+On first boot, the firmware looks for a magic signature in EEPROM.

+If the signature is not found:
+- The device starts in Access Point (AP) mode
+- The OLED shows connection instructions
+- You connect to the AP and open the configuration web portal
+- You configure:
+  - Wi-Fi credentials
+  - City (used for weather)
+  - Timezone (preset or manual)
+  - Metric / imperial units
+  - Seconds display

 <div align="center">
 <img src="docs/ESP8266_web_config.png" alt="Screenshot of the configuration website" width="70%"/>
 </div>

-If correctly configured, the second time it will connect to your WiFi network and automatically it will sync the time with the typical pool servers and it will retrieve the weather.
-The clock will connect to wttr.in and retrieve the weather every 15 minutes.

-Every 15s the screen will toogle between Clock and Weather.
-If the weather retrieval fails, it will only display the clock.
+Once configured and rebooted:

+- The clock connects to your Wi-Fi network
+- Time is synchronized using NTP pool servers
+- Timezone handling uses proper DST rules (not fixed offsets)
+- Weather data is retrieved from wttr.in every 15 minutes

+Every 15 seconds the display toggles between:
+- Clock view
+- Weather view

+If weather retrieval fails (no internet, server down, etc.), the device keeps showing the clock only.

+If the internet goes away for hours and later comes back, the ESP reconnects automatically without rebooting.

 ## Changes from the original firmware

-* Metric and Imperial selection
+- Metric / Imperial units selection
-* Timezones with automatic summer time correction
-* Seconds display
+- Proper timezone handling with automatic DST
+- Optional seconds display
-* Cities with "spaces" and especial characters in the name
+- Support for cities with spaces and special characters
+- Robust Wi-Fi reconnection
-* Weather not shown if not available
+- Weather hidden when not available
+- Cleaner EEPROM layout with versioned signature
+- Much more predictable and debuggable behavior

-## What do you need to compile and install
+## What you need to compile and install

 Hardware:

-* You could make it with a FTDI (3.3V!) but it is so convenient just to buy the ESP-01 USB adapter and it would be plug an play (almost)
- * Warning.
-If you buy the ESP-01 USB adapter with other ESP-01 modules, some of them do not have the 12kohm pullup on the GPIO2, so it will behave randomly on the clock.
-You can easily solve this soldering a 12kohm resistor between the GPIO2 and 3.3V on the PCB adapter board.
-* You need to boot the ESP in UART Flash mode when you want to reflash.
-Remember this is done by connecting GPIO0 to GND during power up.
+- You can use a generic FTDI adapter, but it MUST be set to 3.3V (never use 5V, you will kill the ESP-01)
+- Much easier: use an ESP-01 USB adapter
+- To flash the firmware, the ESP must be in UART flash mode:
+  - GPIO0 connected to GND during power-up
+- Some ESP-01 boards (if you don't use the original) do not include a pull-up on GPIO2
+  - This can cause random behavior when installed on the Clock.
+  - Fix: solder a 12 kΩ pull-up resistor between GPIO2 and 3.3V

-Add warning icon that using a FTDI you must configure it to 3.3V Add warning icon that GPIO0 must be connected to GND at power up to enter in UART Flashing mode.
+[!WARNING] Warning : FTDI you must configure it to 3.3V [!WARNING] Warning : GPIO0 must be connected to GND at power up to enter in UART Flashing mode.
 See image attached here.
-Add warning icon that GPIO2 needs a 12kohm pullup if you use another ESP-01 module that is not coming from the clock DIY kit.
+[!WARNING] Warning : GPIO2 needs a 12kohm pullup if you use another ESP-01 module that is not coming from the clock DIY kit.

 <div align="center">
 <img src="docs/photo_programming_02.png" alt="Picture of the ESP-01 USB adapter board with the ESP-01 connected and the GPIO0 connected to GND to enter in programming mode" width="70%"/>